 Does Swimming Make You Taller?
 It Depends… How Old Are You?

-So my guess is you are probably a guy or gal who is considered short?
-And now you are wondering if picking up swimming as either a sport or a hobby will help add on a few inches to your height?
+So my guess is you are probably a guy or gal who is considered short.
+And now you are wondering if picking up swimming as either a sport or a hobby will help add a few inches to your height.

 The short answer is no; swimming won’t make you taller.

 “I don’t believe you.
 Is there a longer, more comprehensive answer?”